Conformal Bootstrap on the Annulus in Liouville CFT: Introduction

 \item \textbf{Bulk-boundary correlator.} For $ z \in \mathbb{H}$, $s \in \mathbb{R}$:

 \end{itemize} Here $\Delta_{\alpha} = \frac{\alpha}{2}(Q - \frac{\alpha}{2})$, $\Delta_{\beta} = \frac{\beta}{2}(Q - \frac{\beta}{2})$ are called conformal weights of bulk insertion and boundary insertion respectively.
 For the bulk cosmology constant $\mu=0$ case, these four constants are characterized in \cite{RZ20} by using the BPZ equation.
-For the $\mu>0$ case, Ang, Remy and Sun solved the bulk 1-point constant, so-called the FZZ formula \eqref{fzz} by combining LCFT techniques and mating of trees strategy \cite{ARS21}.
-Their strategy paves the way to solve the bulk boundary correlator, which is an ongoing project of Da Wu.
-For the boundary 2-point function and boundary 3-point function, Ang, Remy, Sun and Zhu use some novel ideas in the BPZ equation to characterize them and will soon appear.
+For the $\mu>0$ case, Ang, Remy, and Sun solved the bulk 1-point constant, so-called the FZZ formula \eqref{fzz} by combining LCFT techniques and mating of trees strategies \cite{ARS21}.
+In this paper, we show how to represent the Liouville correlation function on annulus by the above structure constants.
+We need the explicit FZZ formula as an input.

-For step 3, when considering Riemann surface with boundaries, we can choose either to cut a full circle within the interior of the surface or a half-circle with two ends on the boundaries to determine the types of spectrum resolution.
-In this paper, we will build the mathematical foundation for cutting a full circle in the interior of Riemann surfaces with boundaries.
-For example, separating an annulus into two annuli by a concentric circle inside.
-Different ways of cutting may present nice open-close duality features, we will propose some conjecture about open-close duality on annulus at the end of the introduction.
+For step 3, when considering Riemann surfaces with boundaries, we can choose either to cut a full circle within the interior of the surface as in \cite{GKRV21} or a half-circle with its two ends on the boundary of the surface to determine the spectrum resolution of different types of Hamiltonian.
+In the latter case, the Hamiltonian of boundary LCFT $\mathbf{H}^B$ describes the dynamic evolution in the upper half-plane and should correspond to the semi-group generated by half-annulus amplitude.
+We will treat the half-cutting in another paper.
+In this paper, we mainly focus on separating an annulus into two annuli by a concentric circle inside.
+In this case, the Hamiltonian is still $\mathbf{H}$.

-For the forthcoming work, we will solve the spectrum resolution corresponding to the half-circle cutting mentioned above and give a full answer for step 4, i.e. Segal's axiom for Riemann surfaces with boundaries.
+For the forthcoming work, we will solve the spectrum resolution corresponding to boundary Liouville Hamiltonian $\mathbf{H}^B$ and give its geometric interpretation.
+This can, for example, represent the correlation of $n$-point on disk as products of structure constants in boundary LCFT and conformal blocks.
+We will give a full answer for step 4, i.e. Segal's axiom for Riemann surfaces with boundaries.